top of page

 Richard Strauss: Till Eulenspiegel’s Merry Pranks

-Till Eulenspiegels lustige Streiche celebrates a legendary prankster from fourteenth century Germany written by Richard Strauss.
+Till Eulenspiegels lustige Streiche celebrates a legendary prankster from fourteenth century Germany, composed by Richard Strauss.

 Richard Strauss: Don Juan